scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 have been given attributes from LibLSLCC's method/constant namespace **LibLSLCC.LibraryData.Reflection**.

-This is so LibLSLCC can use its built in class serializer to generate library data for OpenSim's base LSL implementation as well as loaded modules;  instead of loading it off the disk from a seperate configuration file.
+This is so LibLSLCC can use its built in class serializer to generate library data for OpenSim's base LSL implementation as well as loaded modules;  instead of loading it off the disk from a separate configuration file.

 None of the old **[ScriptConstant]** and **[ScriptConstantInfo]** attributes were removed,